stevencombs/retrocombs.github.io/_posts/2014-01-11-Create-best-arduino-programming-ide.md

 * Select _Arduino_ | _Serial Port_ | _/dev/???_ from the Sublime Text 2 main menu.
 There should be a single entry where ??? is a substitute for something similar to _ttyACM0_.

-* Select _Arduino_ | _Arduino AVR_ Boards from the Sublime Text 2 main menu and select the board attached to your computer.
+* Select Arduino / Arduino AVR Boards from the Sublime Text 2 main menu and select the board attached to your computer.

 Well, that wasn’t too bad.
 Now the moment we have all been waiting for!